MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 ## Code highlights

-Let's say you want to add authentication to your bot.
-You start by calling the `OAuthPrompt`.
-When to call the `OAuthPrompt` depends on when you want to authenticate the user.
+If you want to add authentication to your bot, you start by calling the `OAuthPrompt`, depending on when you want to authenticate the user.

 See the steps described in [Use an OAuth prompt to sign the user in and get a token](bot-builder-authentication.md#use-an-oauth-prompt-to-sign-the-user-in-and-get-a-token).